 This family is pushed back.
 The harder they try to reach the front the further back they are from the truck—from the rice.
 Finally the men in the truck are throwing out sacks of rice.
 Reaching—just past my hands—a sack.
 If I was a man!
 We’ll never get any.

 “Ma?”
 She jumps reaches and grabs the sack and pulls it to her breast.

 “Yes”.
 More, I want more, but just after Ma’s catch there are no more sacks.
 Not everyone got one.
 His mother puts the small sack under her blouse.

 “No, Ma – I’ve got something to do.
 No worries.”

-She turns, holding the hand of her young daughter, and they make their way down the road.
+She turns, one hand holding the rice, the other has the hand of her young daughter, and they make their way down the road.